 MSC Meraviglia goes the next step to prove that cruising really is about making the journey just as much part of your trip as the destinations…

 As I sit to write this piece I am currently sat out on a balcony on the MSC Meraviglia – one of Italian cruise line MSC’s largest ships.
 A gentle salt spray is teasing at my hair, the sun is shining on my legs and I have an ice cold glass of champagne in my hand.
-I can hear the waves gently lapping the sides of the ship and I can see the cruise line’s home port of Genoa slowly appear against the horizon, the jewel coloured houses peppered up the vertiginously high cliffs growing steadily larger as the ship heads towards the destination.
+I can hear the waves gently lapping the sides of the ship and I can see the cruise line’s home port of Genoa slowly appear against the horizon, the jewel-coloured houses peppered up the vertiginously high cliffs growing steadily larger as the ship heads towards the destination.
 It is at this exact moment I remember just why I love cruising quite so much.
 I have just spent seven days aboard the MSC Meraviglia on a trip that was so much better than I could have imagined.
-Being twenty five, I was on the younger demographic of the cruise ship, yet the common misconception that cruises are only fit for a retirement break with cups of tea, ballroom dancing and bingo is far from the truth.
+Being twenty-five, I was on the younger demographic of the cruise ship, yet the common misconception that cruises are only fit for a retirement break with cups of tea, ballroom dancing and bingo is far from the truth.
 In fact this divide is becoming ever smaller, with people recognising it’s a great way to travel no matter your age, and cruise companies are catering for this.
-MSC Meraviglia is a great example, with many facilities on board to cater for all ages – from a white night dance party out on deck, to modern bars, a theatre, water park and luxury spa on board.
+MSC Meraviglia is a great example, with many facilities on board to cater for all ages – from a white night dance party out on the deck, to modern bars, a theatre, water park and luxury spa on board.
 Continue reading our MSC Meraviglia review to find out more about why fell in love with this ship…

 My cruising journey on the MSC Meraviglia commenced in the small Italian city of Genoa – a slow paced city tucked in the Italian Riviera.
 If possible, try and tag a couple of days either on the start or the end of your MSC Meraviglia cruise to take in the sights and sounds of this majestic location.
 Seen in the City had experienced a taste of the MSC Meraviglia when heading onboard for a day in 2017, yet as we all know, a real experience can be vastly different to just a taster, so I was excited to see what this ship had to offer.